sosedoff/wg-registry/README.md

 # wg-registry

-Device registry and peer configuration manager for Wireguard
+Device registry and peer configuration manager for WireGuard

 ## Features